QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-11-07-AI Chatbot.md

 tags: [opinion,architecture,ai]
 date: 2024-11-07 06:53:28
 updatedBy: andrew
-updated: 2024-11-07 20:55:20
+updated: 2024-11-08 00:25:11
 likes: 0
 ---

-Users are able to have a natural language chat with our site and it's content via natural language using AI Chatbot.
+Users are able to have natural language conversations with the DevPortal site, mock QED APIs and site content via an AI Chatbot.

+**Semantic Kernel Integration**

-We have added Semantic Kernel to enable us to provide capability for users to interact with the QED APIs through natural language.
+Microsoft's Semantic Kernel has been integrated into the AI Chatbot to enable users to interact with the QED APIs through natural language.
 The Semantic Kernel capability has been gleaned from the Microsoft Copilot Chat sample at https://github.com/microsoft/chat-copilot.

-We use the webapi component of chat-copilot.
-It is deployed to oai-sk-webapi in Azure via the link https://aka.ms/sk-deploy-existing-azureopenai-portal that is on the page https://github.com/microsoft/chat-copilot/tree/main/scripts/deploy.
+We use the webapi component of chat-copilot exactly as it is in the sample.
+It is deployed to oai-sk-webapi in Azure via the Custom Deployment Template https://aka.ms/sk-deploy-existing-azureopenai-portal that is available via the blue "Deploy to Azure" button on the page https://github.com/microsoft/chat-copilot/tree/main/scripts/deploy.